-On the other hand, Mr C may not be able to pay the compensation into a pension.
-If so compensation for the loss should be paid to him direct.
+On the other hand, Ms B may not be able to pay the compensation into a pension.
+If so compensation for the loss should be paid to Ms B direct.
 But had it been possible to pay the compensation into the pension, it would have provided a taxable income.
-Therefore, the compensation for the loss paid to Mr C should be reduced to notionally allow for any income tax that would otherwise have been paid.
-The notional allowance should be calculated using Mr C's marginal rate of tax in retirement.
-However, if he would have been able to take a tax free lump sum, the notional allowance should be applied to 75% of the total amount.
+Therefore, the compensation for the loss paid to Ms B should be reduced to notionally allow for any income tax that would otherwise have been paid.

+The notional allowance should be calculated using Ms B's marginal rate of tax in retirement.
+For example, if Ms B is likely to be a basic rate taxpayer in retirement, the notional allowance would equate to a reduction in the total amount equivalent to the current basic rate of tax.
+However, if Ms B would have been able to take a tax free lump sum, the notional allowance should be applied to 75% of the total amount.